Pauline Hanson: 1998 re-election campaign

 In 1999, The Australian reported that support for One Nation had fallen from 22% to 5%.
-One Nation Senate candidate Lenny Spencer blamed the press together with party director David Oldfield for the October 1998 election defeat, while the media reported the redirecting of preferences away from One Nation as the primary reason, with a lack of party unity, poor policy choices and an "inability to work with the media" also responsible.
+One Nation Senate candidate Lenny Spencer blamed the press together with party director David Oldfield for the October 1998 election defeat, while the media reported the redirecting of preferences away from One Nation as the primary reason, with a lack of party unity, poor policy choices, and an "inability to work with the media" also responsible.

 Ahead of the 1998 federal election, an electoral redistribution essentially split Oxley in half.
 Oxley was reconfigured as a marginal Labor seat, losing most of its more rural and exurban area while picking up the heavily pro-Labor suburb of Inala.
 A new seat of Blair was created in the rural area surrounding Ipswich.
 Hanson knew her chances of holding the reconfigured Oxley were slim, especially after former Labor state premier Wayne Goss won preselection for the seat.
 After considering whether to contest a Senate seat—which, by most accounts, she would have been heavily tipped to win—she opted to contest Blair.
-Despite its very large notional Liberal majority (18.7 percent), most of her base was now located there.
+Despite its very large notional Liberal majority (18.7%), most of her base was now located there.

 Hanson launched her 1998 election campaign with a focus on jobs, rather than a focus on race/ethnicity or on "the people" against "the elites".
-Instead Hanson focused on unemployment and the need to create more jobs not through government schemes but by "cheap loans to business, by more apprenticeships, and by doing something about tariffs".
+Instead, Hanson focused on unemployment and the need to create more jobs not through government schemes but by "cheap loans to business, by more apprenticeships, and by doing something about tariffs".

-Hanson won 36 percent of the primary vote, slightly over 10% more than the second-place Labor candidate, Virginia Clarke.
+Hanson won 36% of the primary vote, slightly over 10% more than the second-place Labor candidate, Virginia Clarke.
 However, with all three major parties preferencing each other ahead of Hanson, Liberal candidate Cameron Thompson was able to win the seat despite finishing in third place on the first count.
 Thompson overtook Clarke on National preferences and defeated Hanson on Labor preferences.
-It has been suggested by Thompson that Hanson's litigation against parodist Pauline Pantsdown was a distraction from the election which contributed to her loss.
+It has been suggested by Thompson that Hanson's litigation against parodist Pauline Pantsdown was a distraction from the election, which contributed to her loss.